After the finished manuscript comes the rewrite.

-It is insanely difficult to self edit your own writing.
-When we read our own writing, we miss simple mistakes, that’s why we need editors.
-However, to keep costs down and produce the cleanest copy of your manuscript before you send it to an editor, you need to edit as best as possible.
+It is insanely difficult to self edit our own writing.
+When we read our own writing, we miss simple mistakes.
+That’s why we need editors.
+However, to keep costs down and produce the cleanest copy of your manuscript before you send it to an editor, you need to edit your own writing, as best as possible.

 Here are 7 tips to help you self edit your writing

 1. Listen to your manuscript.
 Hear it read back to you.

 Hearing your manuscript read back to you helps catch repetitive words, awkward sentences, run on sentences, and grammatical mistakes.
 When you hear something that doesn’t sound right, stop the recording and go to the place in your manuscript to fix it.

 2. Break up long writing (novels) into different files